bharath19-gs/Mixed_signal_triangular_wave_generator/README.md

 we can see the baud being instantiated in the ngspice window(the digital block)</br>
 ![image](https://github.com/bharath19-gs/Mixed_signal_triangular_wave_generator/blob/main/data.png)

-we can observe a trinagular wave being generated, by manipulating the feedback capacitor we get a perfect output</br>
+we can observe a triangular wave being generated, by manipulating the feedback capacitor we get a perfect output</br>
 ![image](https://github.com/bharath19-gs/Mixed_signal_triangular_wave_generator/blob/main/traing_op.png)

 ## Steps to run generate NgVeri Model